Your definitive guide to UK non-residents tax

 How do you pay income tax in the UK?

-As a foreign investor in UK property, you could apply to be treated in the same way as UK resident landlords.
+As a foreign UK overseas investors, you could apply to be treated in the same way as UK resident landlords.
 If this is the case, you’ll include the calculation of rental income (and deductibles) on an annual tax return, which you’ll need to send to the HMRC.
 The tax year runs from 6th April one year to 5th April the following year.
 Payment is then made in two instalments: on January 31st in the year and on July 31st following the end of the tax year.
 Sometimes a final payment will be required on January 31st the following year.